AMC’s The Walking Dead

 Sasha: “One condition – I get to take the shot.”

 Whoa, man.
 I’m afraid one of them will get killed, though I’m simultaneously happy the women are taking charge.
 Not that I don’t feel Rick and Michonne have a good plan, they do.
-It’s simply nice to see a couple female characters taking the fight to Negan.
+It’s simply nice to see a couple women taking the fight to Negan.
 He deserves it, and so much more!

 Next up is “Bury Me Here” and I anticipate an intense chapter.